 (2) The supervisor of pari-mutuels shall be empowered to direct the race meet licensee to adopt such rules and regulations and to install such methods and systems of operating the mutuel department as may be deemed necessary so as to ensure compliance with the law and the rules and regulations of the commission.
-The said supervisor shall report to the commission any failure of the licensee to comply with the provision hereof or any violation of the law or any of the rules, any regulations of the commission which may come to his/her attention, including in his/her reports, recommendations with respect to the revocation of the licenses of any employee of the race meet licensee for failure to comply with the rules or regulations of the commission, or for fraud, dishonesty, or incompetency.
+The said supervisor shall report to the commission any failure of the licensee to comply with the provision hereof or any violation of the law come to his/her attention, including in his/her reports, recommendations with respect to the revocation of the licensee of any employee of the race meet licensee for failure to comply with the rules or regulations of the commission, or for fraud, dishonesty, or incompetency.